 - Leverage your skills, not your capital

 - Have a broad idea of direction.
-Remember, trend is your friend
+Remember, the trend is your friend

 - Don’t be afraid to make a mistake.
 Only ensure you make one that you can afford so that you may love to make another

-- Play Seen’, not Blind’ for the market offers many opportunity even after the cards are open
+- Play Seen’, not Blind’ for the market offers many opportunities even after the cards are open

 - Know what and how much to risk.
 Assess risk

 - Good judgment comes from experience.
 Experience comes from bad judgment.
-Trading can only be learnt, it can’t be taught
+Trading can only be learned, it can’t be taught

 Rakesh Jhunjhunwala on Investments